yahoo/check-log4j/README.md

      CVE-2021-4428.

-     Since this vulnerability is in a specific Java class that may be inside nested JARs or WARs, check-log4j may be somewhat intrusive to run and should be executed with care and consideration of the system's load.
+     Since this vulnerability is in a specific Java class that may be inside nested Java archive files, check-log4j may be somewhat intrusive to run and should be executed with care and consideration of the system's load.
      Please see DETAILS for more information.

 OPTIONS